lazd/lazd.github.io/source/posts/Macinpi - A Raspberry Pi powered Mac Classic.md

 But I have my little escape.
 My little [Performa 200](https://everymac.com/systems/apple/mac_performa/specs/mac_performa_200.html) (aka Mac Classic II).
 A black and white, 9" display.
 A clicky mechanical keyboard.
 One mouse button.

 I plug it in.
 I power it on.
-Checkerboard background.
-A sign of damaged components.
+Checkerboard background, a sign of damaged components.

 I clean the electrolytic capacitor juice off the components with isopropyl.
 I replace the PRAM battery [with a fresh 14250 cell](https://amzn.to/3rjI7QG).
-It was swollen, but not yet ruptured.
+It was old, but luckily hadn't ruptured.

 I power it on.
 A question mark blinks inside of a disk icon.